-While your home made require a deep clean, you can easily begin by throwing away these 30 things now.
+While your home may require a deep clean, you can easily begin by throwing away these 30 things now.
 By throwing away I mean recycling, donating or selling — only trash them as a last resort.

 I know the task may seem daunting and you may be wondering where to start.
 Even if you have only 15 minutes to spare, you can still accomplish a lot by using the following suggestions.